 In summary: my opinion is that it is not worth the cognitive load.

-Updated by baweaver (Brandon Weaver) almost 2 years ago
+Updated by baweaver (Brandon Weaver) about 3 years ago

 Have we considered a name like

 step could do this until I read this.
 The name does not clearly indicate that it would do that to me, but that may also be my lack of knowledge of it.

 % feels like moving in the opposite direction of clarity.
 It'd be great for terseness and golf but may be overkill for general usage.